catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 ## Subject metadata

-The subject metadata can be provided in the `src/turner_lab_to_nwb/asap_tdt/metadata/subjects_metadata.yaml` file as the follows:
+The subject metadata can be provided in the respective conversion folders e.g. `src/turner_lab_to_nwb/asap_tdt/asap_tdt_isis/metadata/subject_metadata.yaml` file as the follows:

 ```yaml
 Subject: